What Exactly Is Samsung QLED Technology?

 But What Is A Quantum Dot?

-You see, in most televisions today, there are white LEDs that while bright, have trouble producing adequate saturated colors.
-Quantum dots on the other hand utilize blue LEDs by transmuting the light they emit into their own, depending on their size.
-The bigger the dot, the redder it’ll appear.
-The smaller the dot, the bluer it’ll appear.
+You see, in many televisions today, there are white LEDs that while bright, have trouble producing adequate saturated colors.
+Quantum dots on the other hand utilize blue LEDs by transmuting the light they emit into their own, depending on their size..

 This variation in size at essentially the microscopic level is what allows quantum dot displays to be more colorful, brighter, and more accurate.